JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-plugin-releases.md

 </td>
 <td>

-* Support for Android Studio Jellyfish as well as for the new Canary version, Koala.
+* Support for Android Studio Jellyfish and for the new Canary version, Koala.
 * Added declarations of `sourceCompatibility` and `targetCompatibility` in the shared module.

 </td>